ForEvolve/Toc/README.md

 * The `*-omnicron-*` packages are not yet open sourced prerelease packages, but temporarily there for use.
 These will disappear and be replaced with an `*-upsilon-*` version once I am done organizing my ".NET core helpers" projet.

 ## ASP.NET Core Projects
+### ForEvolve .Net Core Framework
+[ForEvolve .Net Core Framework](https://github.com/ForEvolve/ForEvolve-Framework) is the main Framework and contains multiple projects like AspNetCore, ApplicationInsights and Azure helpers as well as a meta package that reference all the others (including DynamicInternalServerError).

 ### DynamicInternalServerError
 [![forevolve MyGet Build Status](https://www.myget.org/BuildSource/Badge/forevolve?identifier=a6353d8a-cc43-4e21-b226-c2ca715205ab)](https://www.myget.org/)